Facebook Twitter Flickr Pinterest RSS

 Fill ’er up

+An old gravity pump, showing gas at less than 18¢/gallon.
 I’ve been getting into car-culture, lately.
 Well, you know, most of these machines still take old dinosaurs to keep them running.
 So when we stopped by an old station that was still selling gallons, less than 18¢ per, we had to fill up.
+My car in front of an old gas station, waiting for a fill up.

 There was a cutie manning the pump, so I couldn’t resist the fill-up.